ruslylove/compro/labs/lab-8-struct-and-union.md

 *   **Define and use `struct` to group related data**
     *   Create custom data types that aggregate variables of different types.
     *   Declare `struct` variables and access their members using the dot (`.`) operator.
+*   **Use `enum` to create named constants for better readability**
+    *   Define enumerations and use them to represent states or categories.
 *   **Work with structs and functions**
-    *   Pass structs to functions by value and by pointer.
+    *   Pass structs to functions by value.
     *   Return structs from functions.
 *   **Manage collections of data with arrays of structs**
     *   Declare and manipulate arrays where each element is a complex `struct`.
 *   **Understand and use `union` for memory optimization**
     *   Define unions to store different data types in the same memory location.
-    *   Recognize the memory-saving benefits and access rules for unions.
 *   **Explore advanced struct features like nesting and bit-fields**

 ---